jindian/linux_note/linux_startup/kernel_init.md

 (gdb)
 ```

-the fifth one is `cpufreq_tsc`, it checks if cpu has tsc feature and if TSC ticks at a constant rate in boot cpu, registers norifier  block for cpu clock rate changes.
+`cpufreq_tsc`, it checks if cpu has tsc feature and if TSC ticks at a constant rate in boot cpu, registers norifier  block for cpu clock rate changes.

 ```
 cpufreq_tsc () at arch/x86/kernel/tsc.c:730